last update: February 10 2023

 [ApplicationServers] Notepad= ...
 [Notepad] Address=;40;STA324731891;832A84599E0B7449B8578DCB8DBA95 this is STA ID and STA ticket AutologonAllowed=ON BrowserProtocol=HTTPonTCP CGPSecurityTicket=On ClearPassword=E16458A6937769 This is the 1st half of the NFuse ticket ...
 Domain=\C48CC641E8301B33 This is the 2nd half of the NFuse ticket ...
 InitialProgram=#Notepad ...
 Launcher=WI ...
 LogonTicket=E16458A6937769C48CC641E8301B33 this is the NFuse ticket LogonTicketType=CTXS1 ...
 SSLProxyHost=gateway.norz.at:443 The FQDN of the NetScaler Gateway used by Receiver ...
 TransportDriver=TCP/IP

 - This ICA file is returned to the client via NetScaler Gateway.
-We don’t need to consider this connection to be guilty for our problems as it already tested: it worked fine before!
+We don’t need to consider this connection to be guilty for our problems as it has already proved to work OK: it’s job is to send an ICA file, and we received it!

 - The receiver will send the STA ticket to the NetScaler Gateway.
 NetScaler Gateway will connect to the STA and try to resolve this ticket.